 ACCESSIBILITY POLICY & MULTI-YEAR ACCESSIBILITY PLAN

 Accessibility Assistance.
 Alternate Method.
-If you have difficulty using or accessing any element of this website provided by Regis Corporation (in all cases including our affiliates, and also referred to as “us,” “we,” or similar terms), please feel free to call us at 1-800-737-3535 or email us at email@example.com and we will work with you to provide the information, item, or transaction you seek through an alternate communication method or that is accessible for you consistent with applicable law (for example, through telephone support).
+If you have difficulty using or accessing any element of this website provided by Regis Corporation (in all cases including our affiliates, and also referred to as “us,” “we,” or similar terms), please email us at email@example.com and we will work with you to provide the information, item, or transaction you seek through an alternate communication method or that is accessible for you consistent with applicable law (for example, through telephone support).

 Goal of Accessibility for All.
 Regis desires to provide a positive customer experience to all our customers, and we aim to promote accessibility and inclusion.
 Our goal is to enable our customers to successfully gather information through our website.